azavea/raster-vision/docs/quickstart.rst

    > export RV_QUICKSTART_EXP_DIR=`pwd`/rv_root
    > mkdir -p ${RV_QUICKSTART_CODE_DIR} ${RV_QUICKSTART_EXP_DIR}

-Now we can run a console in the the docker container by doing
+Now we can run a console in the the Docker container by doing

 .. code-block:: terminal